vapoursynth/vapoursynth/doc/api/vshelper4.h.rst

 isSameVideoFormat
 -----------------

-.. cpp:function:: static inline bool vsh::isSameVideoFormat(const VSVideoInfo *v1, const VSVideoInfo *v2)
+.. cpp:function:: static inline bool vsh::isSameVideoFormat(const VSVideoFormat *v1, const VSVideoFormat *v2)

    Checks if two clips have the same video format.
 If the format is unknown in both, it will be considered the same.